pluginever/wc-min-max-quantities/readme.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of Minx Max Quantities for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New".

-In the search field type "Minx Max Quantities for WooCommerce" and click Search Plugins.
-Once you have found the plugin you can view details about it such as the point release, rating, and description.
+In the search field type "Min Max Quantities for WooCommerce" and click Search Plugins.
+Once you have found the plugin you can view details about it such as plugin version, rating, and description.
 Most importantly, of course, you can install it by simply clicking "Install Now".

 = Manual installation =

 1. Upload the plugin files to the `/wp-content/plugins/wc-mix-max-quantities` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the 'Plugins' screen in WordPress.

 = Updating =